Suicide of Nicole Chan

-Nicole Chan was a Vancouver Police Department officer who took her own life in 2019.
+Nicole Chan was a Vancouver Police Department officer who died by suicide in 2019.
 Chan made allegations of being the victim of sexual coercion from supervising officers prior to her death.

 Background

 In late 2018, Chan filed a claim with the British Columbia statutory body WorkSafeBC that alleged she was a victim of sexual coercion from two supervising officers in 2017.
 She was on stress leave from work for three weeks prior to her death.
 Her colleagues told the inquest into her death that she had been the target of gossip and worked in a "toxic workplace environment".
 Testimony stated that she submitted complaints about two senior officers, one of which included an allegation of sexual assault.

 Death

 Chan died by suicidal strangulation on the morning of January 27, 2019.
 She had been released from Vancouver General Hospital the previous evening after being taken to hospital under British Columbia's Mental Health Act, after threatening suicide.
 After her release from hospital, she expressed dissatisfaction that police human resources staff had gone to the hospital.

 Her body was discovered by her boyfriend in her apartment.